domin224/projekt_3/README.md

 3. Copy the URL of the web page.

 4. Run the script with the following arguments:
-   1. URL of the election district page to scrape.
+   I. URL of the election district page to scrape.
-   2. The name of the output CSV file.
+   II.
+The name of the output CSV file.

 ### Example:
 ```bash